damogranlabs/dlpt/README.md

 in every single project.
 Everyday struggle with:
 * how do I initialize logger and add file handler?
 * how do I temporary change current working directory?
+* how do I spawn a subprocess and add stdout on any exception?
 * how do I get only folders inside some location?
 * how do I parse JSON file with comments?
 * how do I format time to string in one line?